autogluon/autogluon/docs/tutorials/multimodal/convert_data_to_coco_format.md

 #### 2. Run the following command:
 ```
-python voc2coco.py <path_to_VOCdevkit> \
--o <path_to_VOCdevkit>/<output_folder_name> \
---out-format coco
+# If you'd like to customize train/val/test ratio.
+Note test_ratio = 1 - train_ratio - val_ratio.
+python3 voc2coco.py --root_dir <root_dir> --train_ratio <train_ratio> --val_ratio <val_ratio>
+# If you'd like to use the dataset provided train/val/test splits:
+python3 voc2coco.py --root_dir <root_dir>
 ```

-## Converting other formats to MSCOCO format
+## Converting other formats to COCO format
-We have demonstrated the MSCOCO format and feel free to write your own code to convert your data into the MSCOCO format.
+We have demonstrated the COCO format and feel free to write your own code to convert your data into the COCO format.
-As long as your data conforms to MSCOCO format, it'll work perfectly with the AutoMM pipelines.
+As long as your data conforms to COCO format, it'll work perfectly with the AutoMM pipelines.
-In addition, there are a number of 3rd party tools to convert data into MSCOCO format.
+In addition, there are a number of 3rd party tools to convert data into COCO format.
-For example, [FiftyOne](https://github.com/voxel51/fiftyone) provides functionalities to convert other formats such as CVAT, YOLO, and KITTI etc. into MSCOCO format.
+For example, [FiftyOne](https://github.com/voxel51/fiftyone) provides functionalities to convert other formats such as CVAT, YOLO, and KITTI etc. into COCO format.